 KACU is the NPR news station in Abilene, Texas, broadcasting from the campus of Abilene Christian University.
 KACU is heard locally on 89.5FM and streamed online at http://kacu.org.
 KACU has been serving the Big Country of West Texas with daily news, educational information and music since 1986.

 Daytime programming includes "Morning Edition," "On Point," "Here and Now," "Fresh Air," and "All Things Considered."
 Weekday evenings include classical music programming starting with "Exploring Music by Billy McGlaughlin," followed by "Performance Today," and others.
-Weekends include "Car Talk," "Wait Wait Don't Tell Me," "This American Life," "Radiolab," "A Prairie Home Companion," and others.
+Weekends include "Car Talk," "Wait Wait Don't Tell Me," "Splendid Table," "Radiolab," "A Prairie Home Companion," and others.

 KACU is a public media organization enriching Abilene and the surrounding area with insightful news and entertainment.

 For a copy of the Articles of Incorporation of KACU, Inc., call (325) 674-2441 or mail a request to ACU Box 27820 Abilene, Texas 79699.

 KACU encourages lifelong learning, a deeper understanding of public affairs, appreciation for the arts, diverse ideas and voices, community dialogue, laughter, and personal reflection through authentic storytelling.

 KACU’s goal is to provide news and educational information to the Abilene community that is worthy of financial support.
 KACU's programming is the only source in the region for diverse perspectives on topics of race, class, gender, sexuality and religion.
 KACU is the sole non-commercial NPR station in the Abilene area.
 The station offers the only vehicle for the transmission of NPR news and programming.
 KACU makes such programming accessible to all through the on-air FM signal and via live web stream to any device that can accept streamed content.